ropensci/GSODR/data-raw/fetch_isd-history.md

     ## [1] 0

-Zero observations (rows) in stations\_discard, the data look good, no need to remove any
+Zero observations (rows) in `stations_discard`, the data look good, no need to remove any

 ``` r
 # create a spatial object for extracting elevation values using spatial points